 There are other similar programs that may have different age requirements like fire explorers and fire cadets.

 For more information about all these young firefighter programs, Read: What Is a Junior Firefighter?

 In summary, the minimum age requirement to be a firefighter starts at the age of 18, but the specific age limit depends on the location of the application.
-Other requirements include passing the physical test, a US citizenship or residency, a clean personal record, good financial standing, and community involvement.
+Other requirements include passing the physical test, EMT card, US citizenship or residency, a clean personal record, good financial standing, and community involvement.
 Good mental health is also an important prerequisite.